Is the Sportster 883 a beginners bike? This is a question we get asked a lot and something I see all over the web.

 The confounding steering lock!

 As a little tip, which could save your life – as with most Harleys, the Sportster will let you drive off with the steering locked.
 So if you do lock your steering, put something bright on your tacho to remind yourself to unlock it.
 I did this once and learned the hard way.
 I parked the bike with it pointed uphill, so when I started it, the steering was already in the right direction.
-Anyways- I pulled away, and you know what happened next… I really think HD should change this idiotic feature.
+Anyways – I pulled away, and you know what happened next… I really think HD should change this idiotic feature.
+If you leave it on by accident, it’s very likely you’ll only do it once.

-With all of that said, as you may have gathered, my opinion of the 883, or any Sportster is that it is in fact not a beginners bike at all.
-It’s a fun bike, very cool and can be made to perform quite well – there simply are better choices for first bikes to keep safe and feel confident on a motorcycle.
+A clear evaluation will leave you at the verdict that the 883, or any Sportster is in fact not a beginners bike at all.
+True it’s a fun bike, very cool and can be made to perform quite well, but there simply are better choices for first bikes to keep safe and feel confident in these early stages of riding.

 Is there anything about an 883 that is good for beginners?
 Yes, sure.

-Straight out of the shop, they aren’t very powerful – so the mediocre brakes won’t matter so much.
+Straight out of the shop, they aren’t very powerful – so the mediocre brakes won’t matter so much and it will take a lot of provoking to get to problematic speeds.

-Depending on what model you go for, the seat height is quite low which always makes things easier.
+Depending on what model you go for, the seat height is quite low which always makes things easier for learners.

 While the 883 mill is no fire-breather, the low-down torque makes it easy to ride.
 No need to feather the clutch, just let-it-go.
 It will also pull cleanly from pretty much any gear so you won’t need to constantly hunt a gear with power.

 The overall simplicity of the bike makes life and concentrating on the road easier.
-The 883 is pretty much and engine with two-wheel, a seat and handlebars!
+The 883 is pretty much an engine with two-wheel, a seat and handlebars!
 Ok, ok – that may be a bit of an exaggeration, but not a big one.
+The rubber belt is virtually maintenance free, which is a welcome addition in anyone’s language.

 If you are absolutely hell-bent on a Harley Sportster as a first bike because you love it, well go for it.
 It can make a decent first motorcycle, all I’m saying is there are better choices out there to begin on.